javorszky/framework-muxer-showdown/README.md

 ### 3. gin

 Mostly all right.
-The way it works is not really comfortable, but it gets the job done, mostly.
+The way it works is not really comfortable, but it gets the job done.
 No standard library context.Context, though there's a flag on the `gin` router that can be set to enable the timeout / deadline / cancel / done methods on it.

 See the implementation here: https://github.com/suborbital/framework-muxer-showdown/tree/gin
 ### 4. chi